iosif-castrucci/freeCodeCamp/Responsive Web Design Certification/Curses/First Certification Project by building a Survey Form/README.md

 run code:

-  1. Download "index.html" file and save it in your client.
+  1. Download "certification.html" and styles.css files and save it in your client.
   2. Right click and open with Browser.
   3. enjoy it!